TouchBistro/gehen/README.md

 Usage of ./gehen:
   -gitsha string
-        The gitsha of the version to be deployed -migrate string
+        The gitsha of the version to be deployed
-        Launch a one-off migration task along with the service update -path string
+  -path string
         The path to a gehen.yml config file
 ```